Heavenston/debug_unwrap/README.md

 when compiling without debug_assertions enabled
 (i.e. when not compiling in Debug mode).

+## Library Features

 There is also three other aliases that all have there respective library features of the same name to enable them:
- - out (enabled by default)
+ - `out` (enabled by default)
- - o
+ - `o`
- - peel
+ - `peel`

+You can also use the `deprecate` feature which makes the functions deprecated on release mode instead of flat out not existing, so that your code will compile but with warnings.